DeepGraphLearning/torchprotein-site/_pages/tutorial_4.md

 f1_max: 0.268139
 ```

-## 3. Finetune the Residue Type Prediction model
+## 3. Fine-tune the Residue Type Prediction model
 {:.no_toc}

-We then evaluate the GearNet-Edge model pretrained by Residue Type Prediction.
+We then evaluate the GearNet-Edge model pre-trained by Residue Type Prediction.
 It still takes about 8 minutes to train the model for 10 epochs on this task.

 ```python
 optimizer = torch.optim.Adam(task.parameters(), lr=1e-4)